Automattic/jetpack/readme.txt

 1. Uses a static page for the front page.
 2. Uses /%category%/%postname%/ permalink structure.

 Sometimes a category page is cached as the homepage of the site instead of the static page.
 I can't [replicate the problem](http://wordpress.org/support/topic/237415/page/2?replies=38) but a simple solution is to switch the plugin to PHP mode.
 For normal traffic you will see no difference in the speed of your site.
+You can also enable "Extra homepage checks" on the Advanced Settings page.

 = Why do I get warnings about caching from http://ismyblogworking.com/ =

 "Your blog doesn't support client caching (no 304 response to If-modified-since)."
 "Your feed doesn't support caching (no 304 response to If-modified-since)"

-Supercache doesn't support 304 header checks.
-This is caching done by your browser, not your server.
+Supercache doesn't support 304 header checks in mod_rewrite mode but does support it in PHP mode.
+This is caching done by your browser, not the server.
 It is a check your browser does to ask the server if an updated version of the current page is available.
 If not, it doesn't download the old version again.
 The page is still cached by your server, just not by the browsers of your visitors.
 WordPress doesn't support 304 caching either so you're not losing out.
 Try the Cacheability Engine at http://www.ircache.net/cgi-bin/cacheability.py or http://redbot.org/ for further analysis.